halostatue/terraform-modules/aws/content-site/README.md

     - `name`: The name of the created publisher user or `null`.

-    - `additional-publishers`: The names of additional publisher users.
+  - `publishers`: The list of `var.additional-publishers` and the optionally created publisher user.

   - `cdn`: An object with the values: